 Picking The Perfect Location

 Whichever area you choose, I recommend staying in that area for the whole day of your elopement.
-Whilst the Dolomites might look small on a world map, the drive from Lago di Braies to the Tre Cime di Lavaredo, for example, takes 1 hour, and on your wedding day you might not want to be spending so much time in the car when you could be outside, exploring and having fun.
+Whilst the Dolomites might look small on a world map, the drive from Lago di Braies to the Tre Cime di Lavaredo, for example, takes 1 hour, and Tre Cime di Lavaredo to Seceda takes over 2 hours.
+On your wedding day you might not want to be spending so much time in the car when you could be outside, exploring and having fun.

 Avoiding The Crowds In The Dolomites

-The Dolomites have been gaining huge popularity on social media, with more and more visitors coming from around the world every year.
+The Dolomites have been gaining huge popularity in recent years, largely due to social media, with more and more visitors coming from around the world every year.
 And because some of these locations in the Dolomites are easily accessible year-round by car and ski lifts such as the famous Lago di Braies, Alpe di Siusi and Seceda, they can be super busy and can lack privacy, which might not be what you are looking for for your intimate elopement.
 If you want to beat the crowds, there are a few tricks, such as visiting locations in the off-season (which means avoiding July & August), getting there for sunrise, hiking or finding an equally beautiful, but less “Insta-famous” location.
-Hiring a photographer (like me) who is a local expert is a great way of finding these hidden gems of locations.
-Or of course, you could charter a private helicopter and visit once everyone else has gone home for the day!
+Hiring a local photographer (like me) who is a local expert is a great way of finding these hidden gems of locations.
+Or of course, you can also charter a private helicopter and visit once everyone else has gone home for the day!